gal-oshri/dl-project/README.md

-# Compressed Context Memory for Dialogue Summarization
+# Dialogue Summarization with Compressed Context

-Implementation of [Compressed Context Memory for Online Language Model Interaction](https://arxiv.org/abs/2312.03414) (ICLR 2024) applied to dialogue summarization.
+A dialogue summarization system that compresses an entire conversation into a single special token's KV cache, then generates a summary from that compressed representation alone — without access to the original dialogue at generation time.

-The system compresses dialogue context into a single `<SUM>` token's KV cache using **Conditional LoRA**, enabling memory-efficient summarization.
+The model learns to distill dialogue information into a `<SUM>` token using **Conditional LoRA** (low-rank adapters that activate only at the `<SUM>` position), while the base LLM weights remain frozen.

 ## Architecture